 I didn’t choose Stanford Drama.
 It was already in my veins before I had a choice in the matter.

-I acted in shows from the time I could remember lines.
-Those post-production parties were my education, not just in theater, but in what happens when brilliant, damaged people pursue something with zero regard for normal boundaries.
+These post production parties were my education, not just in theater, but in what happens when brilliant, damaged people pursue something with zero regard for normal boundaries.

 This was also a department that had Martin Esslin, Carl Weber, Anna Deavere Smith, Lee Breuer, Adrienne Kennedy on faculty.
 Not as visiting celebrities doing a master class and collecting a check.
 As actual faculty.
 People who were making groundbreaking work while teaching, whose scholarship emerged from practice, whose practice was informed by deep intellectual engagement.
 The Scholar/Director wasn’t a concept, it was the people in the room.